Fort Gay, West Virginia: Early history

+Xbox controversy

-In 2010, Fort Gay hit the news when Microsoft suspended an Xbox Live account that belonged to a Fort Gay resident for writing "fort gay WV" as his location, as Microsoft has language policies that prohibit references to homosexuality.
-Microsoft customer service representatives refused to acknowledge that Fort Gay existed, and it took an appeal from Mayor David Thompson and media coverage for the issue to be corrected.
+In 2010, Fort Gay got media attention when Microsoft suspended the Xbox Live account of a Fort Gay resident named Josh Moore for writing "fort gay WV" as his location, which may have been misinterpreted as mocking homosexuality.
+Microsoft customer service representatives refused to acknowledge that Fort Gay existed.
+Moore said: "I'm not even gay and it makes me feel like they were discriminating."
+It took media coverage and an appeal from Fort Gay's mayor for the issue to be corrected.

+Embezzlement case

+On November 22, 2024, Mayor Joetta Hatfield and Town Recorder/ Treasurer Shelia Bowen were arrested following an investigation by the West Virginia State Auditor's office and West Virginia State Police.
+It was discovered that the two had allegedly embezzled over $370,000 of town funds since 2017, using them to issue unauthorized checks, overcompensate themselves for leave, withdraw cash, and adjust utility payments for their benefit.
+On December 3, Hatfield and Bowen resigned from their positions.
+On July 17, 2025, Hatfield and Bowen were indicted by a grand jury on charges of embezzlement, fraudulent schemes, conspiracy, falsifying records, and computer fraud.

+Following Hatfield's resignation, city councilman Ralph Dent was chosen by the council to serve as interim mayor.
+In a special election held on June 10, Bob Sword was elected mayor with 63 votes (56.3%) over Dent and another challenger.

 Geography

 Fort Gay is located at 38°7′3″N 82°35′41″W (38.117528, -82.594620).

 According to the United States Census Bureau, the town has a total area of 0.89 sqmi, of which 0.84 sqmi is land and 0.05 sqmi is water.